espnet/espnet/doc/espnet2_training_option.md

 - Reducing order for float values during multi GPUs training.
   - I don't know whether NCCL is deterministic or not.
 - Random seed difference
-  - We fixed the random seed for each epoch, thus the randomness should be reproduced even if the process is resumed.
+  - We fixed the random seed for each epoch.
 - CuDNN or some non-deterministic operations for CUDA: See https://pytorch.org/docs/stable/notes/randomness.html

 By default, CuDNN performs deterministic mode and it can be changed by: